amcrabtree/pub-rag/README.md

 ## Acknowledgements

- - Props to learnbybuilding.ai for providing a great walkthrough and code to get me going: ["A beginner's guide to building a Retrieval Augmented Generation (RAG) application from scratch" by learnbybuilding.ai](https://learnbybuilding.ai/tutorials/rag-from-scratch)
+ - Props to learnbybuilding.ai for providing a great walkthrough and code to get me going: ["A beginner's guide to building a Retrieval Augmented Generation (RAG) application from scratch"](https://learnbybuilding.ai/tutorials/rag-from-scratch) by learnbybuilding.ai

+- Streamlit LLM example tutorial: ["How to build a Llama 2 chatbot](https://blog.streamlit.io/how-to-build-a-llama-2-chatbot/) by Chanin Nantasenamat

+- YouTube tutorial on integrating RAG in AI Chatbots with Streamlit: ["Build a Large Language Model AI Chatbot using Retrieval Augmented Generation"](https://www.youtube.com/watch?v=XctooiH0moI)

 - ChatGPT for helping identify strategies and explain concepts